Janice Biala: Family life

-During her life Biala went by quite a few names.
+During her life, Biala went by quite a few names.
 Her birth name in Hebrew was Schenehaia Tworkovska.
-After immigration this became Janice Bernstein.
-As a young adult she became Janice Tworkov (as mentioned).
+After immigration, this became Janice Bernstein.
+As a young adult, she became Janice Tworkov (as mentioned).
 During the 1920s she painted under this name or J. Tworkov.
 In the early 1920s she married a friend of Jack's, the painter, Lee Gatch.
-The marriage, which was not successful, ended in first in separation and, in 1935, divorce.
+The marriage, which was not successful, ended first in separation and then, in 1935, divorce.
 She did not use the names Mrs. Janice Gatch or Mrs. Lee Gatch, and was infrequently called by either name.
 In 1930, at the suggestion of fellow painter, William Zorach, she chose a new name so as to avoid confusion with her brother, the other J. Tworkov.
 She chose Biala, the name of her birthplace.
 In the 1930s, while living with Ford Madox Ford, she was sometimes referred to as Mrs. Ford (though they were not married) or Janice Ford Biala.
 After her marriage in 1942 to Daniel Brustlein, she retained Biala as her name but was occasionally called Mrs. Brustlein.
-At least on one occasion she used his professional name, calling herself Janice ("Alain") Biala.
+On at least one occasion, she used his professional name, calling herself Janice ("Alain") Biala.
 In one news account she was called Janice Tworkov Ford Brustlein.
 She most frequently called herself Janice Biala or simply Biala but was also sometimes referred to as Janice T. Biala.

 Until the 1940s Biala did not enjoy a steady income from any source.
 She worked odd jobs in the 1920s and her life with Ford Madox Ford was hand-to-mouth.
-After marrying Brustlein, however, his success in selling drawings to the New Yorker (for which he frequently produced cover art) and her growing reputation as a painter brought in a gradually increasing funds and by 1953 they were able to buy a small farmhouse in Peapack, New Jersey, for their use on their return to the United States from their residence in Paris.Their purchase of this property may have come about as a result of provisions in the McCarran Act that required Americans to return to the U.S. periodically or risk having their passports revoked.
+After marrying Brustlein, however, his success in selling drawings to the New Yorker (for which he frequently produced cover art) and her growing reputation as a painter brought in gradually increasing funds and by 1953 they were able to buy a small farmhouse in Peapack, New Jersey, for their use on their return to the United States from their residence in Paris.
 For both of them, Paris was "home."
 In the 1980s Biala told an interviewer that she fell in love with France when she first travelled there in 1930: "In some ways, it reminded me of the place I was born in.
 And when I came to France I felt as if I had come home.
 I smelled the same smells of bread baking and dogs going around in a very busy way, you know, as if they knew what they were about.
 It really was extraordinarily human."
 Having been naturalized in 1929, she never gave up her U.S. citizenship and maintained that she did not "have the feeling of nationality or roots," but "always had the feeling that I belong where my easel is."

-The Chronology section of the Biala web site gives a full chronology of events in Biala's life.
+The Chronology section of the Biala website gives a full chronology of events in Biala's life.